cryptopunksnotdead/punks.readymade/README.md

 **Normalize**.
 Use `CsvHuman::Tag.normalize` to pretty print or normalize a tag.
-All parts get downcased (lowercased), all attributes sorted by a-to-z, all extra or missing hashtags or pluses added or removed all extra or missing spaces added or removed.
+All parts get downcased (lowercased), all attributes sorted by a-to-z, all extra or missing hashtags or pluses added or removed, all extra or missing spaces added or removed.
 Example:

 ``` ruby